browserengineering/book/book/animations.md

 `skia.Surface` and GPU texture for it.
 But we don't want to animate the green square, so it draws into the root surface (and does not receive a change of opacity, of course).
-Which will cause the blue to draw on top of the green, because the blue-square surface draws after the root surface.
+Which will cause the blue to draw on top of the green, because the blue square surface draws after the root surface.
 Oops!

 To fix this bug, we'll have to put the green square into its own `skia.Surface` (whether we like it or not).
-This situation is called an *overlap reason* for compositing, and is a major complication (and potential source of extra memory use and slowdown) faced by all real browsers.
+This situation is called an *overlap reason for compositing*, and is a major complication (and potential source of extra memory use and slowdown) faced by all real browsers.

 Let's fix the compositing algorithm to take into account overlap.
-It turns out to be not that hard to do with the flat compositing algorithm we implemented in this chapter:[^layer-tree-overlap-hard] when considering where to put a paint chunk, simply check if it overlaps with an animated `CompositedLayer`.
+It turns out to be not that hard to do: when considering where to put a paint chunk, simply check if it overlaps with an animated `CompositedLayer`.
 If so, start a new `CompositedLayer` that has an overlap reason for compositing.

-[^layer-tree-overlap-hard]: On the other hand, it's quite complicated for a "layer tree" approach, which is another reason to prefer the flat algorithm.

 The change to `composite` will be only a few lines of code and an `elif` to check if the current paint chunk overlaps another `CompositedLayer` in the list